lthung/inf2303/readings.markdown

   (either freely or through the library).
  </dd>
 </dl>

+Note: For the above readings, student volunteers are encouraged to share scanned copies of the readings for each class and post them on the appropriate forum in Blackboard for each class.
+The purpose of this is to minimize the unnecessary duplication of efforts (i.e. multiple scanning of the same materials).

 Many readings come from the following books, which are shown in the schedule with abbreviations: